Matteopaluh/KEMET/README.md

 ./kemet.py FASTA_file -a ANNOTATION_FORMAT --skip_hmm --hmm_mode MODE --skip_gsmm --gsmm_mode MODE
 ```

-**FASTA_file**: indication of the MAG/Genome of interest FASTA (with or without path indication e.g. genomes/bin1.fasta)
+**FASTA_file**: indication of the MAG/Genome of interest FASTA (with or without path indication e.g. genomes/bin1.fasta)\
-**-a ANNOTATION_FORMAT**: indication of the KEGG annotation format (either eggnog/kaas/kofamkoala), which is mandatory to generate KEGG MODULES recap tables
+**-a ANNOTATION_FORMAT**: indication of the KEGG annotation format (either eggnog/kaas/kofamkoala), which is mandatory to generate KEGG MODULES recap tables.\
-**--skip_hmm**: use this parameter to stop after KEGG MODULES Completeness Evaluation, to have only the tables from previous annotation softwares
+**--skip_hmm**: use this parameter to stop after KEGG MODULES Completeness Evaluation, to have only the tables from previous annotation softwares.\
-**--hmm_mode MODE**: if the HMM analysis is desired, this parameter is required to indicate which subset of KOs to search with profile HMMs.
+**--hmm_mode MODE**: if the HMM analysis is desired, this parameter is required to indicate which subset of KOs to search with profile HMMs.\
-**--skip_gsmm**: use this parameter to stop after HMM analysis
+**--skip_gsmm**: use this parameter to stop after HMM analysis.\
-**--gsmm_mode MODE**: if GSMM operation with HMM-hits are desired, this parameter is required to indicate whether to perform de-novo GSMM reconstruction or gapfilling.
+**--gsmm_mode MODE**: if GSMM operation with HMM-hits are desired, this parameter is required to indicate whether to perform de-novo GSMM reconstruction or gapfilling.\

-Other parameters are not required, but are described in the following paragraph:
+Other parameters are not required, but are described in the following paragraph:\
-**VERBOSITY**
+**VERBOSITY**\
-**-v**: print more informations, for progress reporting purposes & more info.
+**-v**: print more informations, for progress reporting purposes & more info.\
-**-q**: print less informations and silence MAFTT and HMMER soft-errors.
+**-q**: print less informations and silence MAFTT and HMMER soft-errors.\

-**--as_kegg**: change the way incomplete KEGG MODULES are considered in the recap tables, following KEGG-Mapper convention, i.e. Modules with less than 3 blocks that have at least 1 incomplete block are marked as INCOMPLETE regardless.
+**--as_kegg**: change the way incomplete KEGG MODULES are considered in the recap tables, following KEGG-Mapper convention, i.e. Modules with less than 3 blocks that have at least 1 incomplete block are marked as INCOMPLETE regardless.\
-**--update_taxonomy_codes**: when downloading a new BRITE taxonomy with _setup.py_, this parameter is necessary to have an updated species (BRITE E-class) list for each C-class, that is to have an updated scope for taxonomic-informed HMM creation.
+**--update_taxonomy_codes**: when downloading a new BRITE taxonomy with _setup.py_, this parameter is necessary to have an updated species (BRITE E-class) list for each C-class, that is to have an updated scope for taxonomic-informed HMM creation.\
-**--threshold_value VALUE**: use this parameter to have a different HMM corrected score threshold to differentiate between proper hits (default: 0.4).
+**--threshold_value VALUE**: use this parameter to have a different HMM corrected score threshold to differentiate between proper hits (default: 0.4).\
-**--skip_nt_download**: skip downloading KEGG KOs nt sequences, e.g. if they were previously downloaded.
+**--skip_nt_download**: skip downloading KEGG KOs nt sequences, e.g. if they were previously downloaded.\
-**--skip_msa_and_hmmbuild**: skip MAFFT and HMMER hmmbuild commands, e.g. if multi-alignment and profile HMMs were done previously.
+**--skip_msa_and_hmmbuild**: skip MAFFT and HMMER hmmbuild commands, e.g. if multi-alignment and profile HMMs were done previously.\
-**--retry_nhmmer**: use this parameter after a full pipeline run, to re-run nHMMER commands properly, e.g. in order to use a different threshold.
+**--retry_nhmmer**: use this parameter after a full pipeline run, to re-run nHMMER commands properly, e.g. in order to use a different threshold.\

 ## Output descriptions